kubos/kubos/docs/kubos-linux-upgrade.rst

     Bytes Sent: 693248/1769379 BPS:8343 ETA 02:08

-Refer to the Troubleshooting section of the :doc:`Working with the ISIS iOBC <working-with-the-iobc>` document if anything goes wrong with the transfer.
+Refer to the :ref:`flash-troubleshooting` section if anything goes wrong with the transfer.

 Once the transfer has completed successfully, trigger a reboot of the